-The department’s primary goal is to develop analysis of the interface between microorganisms and cells/tissues.
+The department’s primary goal is to study the interface between microorganisms, cells and tissues.

 The Cell Biology and Infection Department is chaired by Marc Lecuit.

 To understand infection mechanisms we need to explore in depth how cells function both during infection and in the balance between the commensal flora and host.
 Three clear priorities are identified:

 - stepping up efforts to integrate cell biology, cell microbiology, genomics and imaging with a view to improving investigation of bacterial, viral, parasitic and prion infections;